Skin Flooding, Moisture Sandwiching, & Layering: The Ultimate Guide

-By following these guidelines, you’ll be well on your way to being a Layering Master, but you may find that you like to tinker with the order a bit.
+By following these guidelines, you’ll be well on your way to being a Layering Master, but you may find that you like to change up the order a bit.
 In time you’ll learn how to listen to your skin and adapt the products and the order in which you layer them to your skin’s changing needs.
+Have fun!

 About the author, Naomi Furgiuele